-Overall, the share of women in construction increased to 10.9% in 2020.
-According to the Current Population Survey, women in the construction are mostly involved in such occupations as office and admnistrative support, management, business and financial operations.
+According to the Current Population Survey, women in construction are mostly involved in such occupations as office and administrative support, management, business and financial operations.
 Sales and office occupations employed the largest number of women within the construction industry.
-For example, women accounted for 69 percent of workers in sales and office occupations, including 444,000 women in office and administrative support, and 32,000 in sales and related occupations in 2020.
-Around 398,000 women were engaged in management, professional, and related occupations.
+For example, women accounted for 71% of workers in sales and office occupations, including 440,000 women in office and administrative support, and 40,000 in sales and related occupations in 2021.
+Around 460,000 women were engaged in management, professional, and related occupations, taking up only 17% of all management positions

-While construction and mainenance occupations account for the largest number of employees in construction, and is where additional workers are needed, women comprised only 6 percent of the such occupations.
-More improvement is needed here.
-Other groups such as production, transportation, and material moving occupations, and service occupations employed only around 14,000 female workers.
+While construction and maintenance occupations account for the largest number of employees in construction and is where additional workers are most needed, women comprised only 3.7% of the such occupations.
+Additional steps should be taken to attract female workers into these high demand occupations.
+Other groups such as production, transportation, and material moving occupations, and service occupations employed only around 15,000 female workers.